 The Coastal Batholith project was staked primarily during the last quarter of 2020.
 Tier One originally screened 11,000 square km using a stream sediment survey which identified five target areas, located within the northern half of the Cretaceous porphyry and IOCG belt.
-Given the early stage of the project and the Company's plans to focus resources on its other projects, all remaining Coastal Batholith claims were relinquished in June 2023 thereby eliminating any further costs related to holding the concessions.
-The Company wrote off all previously capitalized costs related to the project and recognized an impairment charge of \$62,104 for the nine months ended September 30, 2023 (\$98,166 during the nine months ended September 30, 2022).
+Given the early stage of the project and the Company's plans to focus resources on its other projects, the Company made the decision to relinquish all remaining Coastal Batholith claims in June 2023 to reduce costs and at that time the Company wrote off all previously capitalized costs related to the project and recognized an impairment charge of \$62,104 for the year ended December 31, 2023 (\$98,166 during the year ended December 31, 2022).
+The Company is now reconsidering its plans to fully abandon the concessions and has retained a portion of the claims covering 3,700 ha for which fees had been prepaid.

-Management's Discussion and Analysis of Financial Condition and Results of Operations For the three and nine months ended September 30, 2023 (In Canadian dollars, unless otherwise noted)
+Management's Discussion and Analysis of Financial Condition and Results of Operations For the year ended December 31, 2023 (In Canadian dollars, unless otherwise noted)